Faith Campaign: Prelude

+Campaign

 The campaign was formally announced by Saddam in mid-June 1993, with the initial stages focusing on the closing of much of Baghdad's nightlife.
 Saddam banned the sale of alcohol in public places, public consumption became punishable with imprisonment.
-Women were persecuted and executed by beheading, ostensibly in the name of combating prostitution.
 The study of the Qu'ran became a core subject in the national educational curriculum, and a greater emphasis was put on the more general studying of Islam, with around 30,000 Qur’an and Islam teachers recruited benefiting from a monthly allowance outside their regular salary.
-Behind closed doors Saddam began to advocate the creation of a pan-Islamic state, so long as such a project began with unification of the Arab world; the original position of Hassan al-Banna and the Egyptian Muslim Brotherhood.
+Behind closed doors Saddam began to advocate the creation of a pan-Islamic state, so long as such a project began with the unification of the Arab world; the original position of Hassan al-Banna and the Egyptian Muslim Brotherhood.

+The campaign was intended to combat Shia influence in Iraq as well as to satisfy the Sunni population at a time when Iraq was dealing with worsening sanctions that increased opposition to the government.

-Along with these efforts the government, already financially stretched due to sanctions, refocused resources into the construction and maintenance of mosques, for instance Baghdad's Umm al-Qura Mosque, and the expansive and unfinished Al-Rahman mosque.
+Along with these efforts the government, already financially stretched due to sanctions, refocused resources on the construction and maintenance of mosques, for instance, Baghdad's Umm al-Qura Mosque, and the expansive and unfinished Al-Rahman mosque.

 The government also made use of stricter punishments for crimes, most notably in the increased usage of amputation as a punishment, which was used for crimes such as desertion and certain forms of corruption and thievery.
-In the last two years of Saddam's rule, a campaign of beheadings was carried out by Saddam's Presidential paramilitary force, the Fedayeen Saddam.

-This campaign targeted women accused of prostitution, and according to contemporary reports by human rights groups killed more than 200 people.
+In the last two years of Saddam's rule, a campaign of beheadings was carried out by Saddam's presidential paramilitary force, the Fedayeen Saddam, which targeted women accused of prostitution, as John F. Burnes reported to The New York Times in January 2003.
+According to contemporary reports by human rights groups, the paramilitary force killed more than 200 people.

-Dr. Samuel Helfont, a scholar at the University of Pennsylvania, says that while "the Faith Campaign is normally portrayed in ideological terms—as the regime shifting away from secular nationalism toward a more religious outlook" in fact, "Iraq’s internal archives show that the campaign had much more to do with the regime’s institutional capacity to incorporate its views on religion into its policies without empowering hostile elements of the Iraqi religious landscape."
-Helfont concludes, "thus the Faith Campaign should really not be seen as an ideological shift toward Islamism, as many have seen it.
-It was, in fact, an attempt by the regime to fight the rising tide of Islamism in the region", though he noted that Iraqi society over the course of the 1990s became more religiously radicalized regardless of the regime's actions.